Cisco is bringing individual and team insights to Webex video calls

 In 2019, Cisco acquired Voicea to power speech-to-text transcription of meetings.
 Closed captioning and live translation are also available in Webex calls.

 Deciding where to draw the line on which AI-powered features or insights to introduce in video calls can be a challenge with nuance.
 Earlier this year, Microsoft Research did a study with AffectiveSpotlight on AI for recognizing confusion, engagement, or head nods in meetings.
-If taken in the aggregate, picking up cues from the audience, particularly in large organizations, could be really helpful.
+If taken in the aggregate, picking up cues from the audience could be really helpful, particularly for large organizations.
 But if affective AI for video calls led to critique of how often a person smiles or shows certain forms of expression, it could be considered invasive, or counterproductive, or biased to certain groups of people.

 Video analysis of expression today can have major shortcomings.
 A group of journalists in Germany recently demonstrated that placing a bookshelf in the background or putting on glasses can change affective AI evaluations of a person in a video.

-It shouldn’t matter whether a person is an extrovert or prefer not to talk in group settings as long as they fulfill their job duties.
+It shouldn’t matter whether a person is an extrovert or prefers not to talk in group settings as long as they fulfill their job duties.
 And some people talk a lot but have nothing much say, while others talk less often but deliver sharp insights or sage advice.
 It just depends on the team, role, and scenario.

 “I’d rather you give explicit permission than something you pick up because one, it’s bad if you misread [certain stats].
 And two, there’s a fine line between ‘This is super productive’ and ‘We can’t do this because it violates my privacy or it’s just outright creepy,'” Patel said.

-Cisco plans to roll out Webex People Insights globally over the span of the next year starting with select users in the U.S. this summer, and announced the news today as part of Cisco Live.
+Cisco plans to roll out Webex People Insights globally over the span of the next year starting with select users in the U.S. this summer, announcing the news today as part of Cisco Live.
 In other Cisco Live news, on Tuesday Cisco announced plans to combine networking, security, and IT infrastructure offerings and work with the Duo authentication platform it acquired in 2018.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: